 Funds you set aside for short-term planned and unplanned expenses.
-It is often recommended to have 3-6 months of living expenses available for emergencies, plus dollars earmarked for vacations, gifts, property taxes, etc. Money in savings should be easily accessible and earn modest interest.
+It is often recommended to have 3-6 months of living expenses available for emergencies, plus dollars earmarked for vacations, gifts, property taxes, etc. Money in savings should be easily accessible and free of volatility.

 Consumerism Commentary tracks the best 12 month CD rates of 2017.
 You'll find information on fees, penalties, and minimum deposits for these certificates of deposit, too.